Christopher Abbott: 2012–2018: Girls and film roles

 In the fall of 2015, Abbott played Elias Schreiber-Hoffman in the Annie Baker play John opposite Georgia Engel and Lois Smith.
 Directed by Sam Gold, the play took place at the Signature Theatre.
 Abbott's performance received positive reviews and the play was chosen as one of the best plays of 2015 by The New York Times.
 Abbott starred as the title character in the drama James White opposite Cynthia Nixon, directed by Josh Mond.
-The film premiered at the Sundance Film Festival on January 23, 2015 and received a theatrical limited release on November 13, 2015.
+The film premiered at the 2015 Sundance Film Festival on January 23, 2015 and received a theatrical limited release on November 13, 2015.
 It was met with positive reviews and Abbott received a nomination for the Independent Spirit Award for Best Male Lead.

 In 2016, Abbott co-starred in the comedy war film Whiskey Tango Foxtrot, opposite Tina Fey and Martin Freeman, released on March 4, 2016.
 Abbott also returned for an episode of Girls, in the series' fifth season.
 The episode was critically acclaimed and lauded as one of the series' best episodes ever.
 In the summer of 2016, Abbott co-starred opposite Marisa Tomei in the Trip Cullman production of Tennessee Williams' play The Rose Tattoo at the Williamstown Theatre Festival, for which Abbott received positive reviews.
 Abbott co-starred opposite Olivia Cooke in the American independent drama film Katie Says Goodbye, which premiered at the 2016 Toronto International Film Festival.

 Abbott starred alongside Joel Edgerton and Riley Keough in Trey Edward Shults's horror film It Comes at Night, which was released on June 9, 2017.
 He co-starred in Jamie M. Dagg's 2017 thriller Sweet Virginia, opposite Jon Bernthal, Imogen Poots and Rosemarie DeWitt.
 He also co-starred opposite Jessica Biel and Bill Pullman in the television series The Sinner, which debuted in 2017.
 Abbott also starred opposite Mia Wasikowska in Nicolas Pesce's film Piercing (2018), based on the novel of the same name.

-In 2021, Abbott starred in John Michael McDonagh's The Forgiven, followed by Zachary Wigon's second feature film Sanctuary in 2022 and Yorgos Lanthimos' Poor Things in 2023.
-In 2023, he also returned to TV in the role of Stan in the Apple TV+ anthology series The Crowded Room, alongside Tom Holland and Amanda Seyfried.
+In 2019, he portrayed Capt.
+Yossarian in the Hulu miniseries Catch-22, based on the novel of the same name, which earned him a nomination for Best Performance by an Actor in a Limited Series or Motion Picture Made for Television at the 77th Golden Globes.